zhipenglu/CRSSANT/README.md

 Briefly, the CRSSANT pipeline operates as follows.
 First, sequencing reads that have been processed to remove adapters are mapped references with STAR and a new set of optimized options.
 Second, alignments are filtered, rearranged and classified into different types (gaptypes.py and gapfilter.py).
 Third, we use network analysis methods to cluster non-continuous alignments into DGs and calculate the confidence for each DG.

-CRSSANT is written in Python and available as source code that you can download and run on yuor own machine.
+CRSSANT is written in Python and available as source code that you can download and run directly on your own machine (no compiling needed).
 An earlier version of the DG assembly method is available here: (https://github.com/ihwang/CRSSANT).
 For more about the CRSSANT pipeline, please see the [bioRxiv preprint by Fischer-Hwang et al.](LINKLINKLINK).

 ## Table of contents
 * [Download and install](https://github.com/zhipenglu/CRSSANT#download-and-install)